playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/depth-sensing.md

 Depth estimation and availability of the data is subject to the reliability of the underlying AR system, so depth information might not be always available.

-WebXR supports it only for CPU-path.
-Using Depth Sensing, you can measure the distance by providing U and V, which are 0 to 1 coordinates of a screen (left-right top-bottom).
+WebXR supports it only for the CPU-path.
+Using Depth Sensing, you can measure the distance by providing U and V, which are 0 to 1 coordinates of a screen (left-right and top-bottom).

 ```javascript
 // get monoscope view (mobile screens)